Schedule a Consultation

 Texas is in the top 10 most dangerous states for drunk driving, being fifth with 6.22 deaths per 100,000 people.

-A second or subsequent conviction for DUI in Texas carries severe consequences that can extend far beyond jail time and fines.
+A second or subsequent conviction for DWI in Texas carries severe consequences that can extend far beyond jail time and fines.
 These long-term repercussions can drastically affect many areas of your life, such as:

-Each repeat DUI charge in College Station brings more severe consequences than a first offense and may include mandatory jail sentences, suspension of driving privileges, harsher fines, and a substantial impact on your personal and professional life in the long term.
+Each repeat DWI charge in College Station brings more severe consequences than a first offense and may include mandatory jail sentences, suspension of driving privileges, harsher fines, and a substantial impact on your personal and professional life in the long term.

 Our firm provides individualized and aggressive defense built on deep experience.
 We can dissect every detail of your unique situation, from the evidence to the specific circumstances of your arrest.
 At the Law Office of Joseph Ruiz, PLLC, we are experienced in how the Brazos County District Courts work and their prosecution tactics.

-In Texas, it is possible to lose your license after your first DUI conviction, but that is not always the case.
-However, the likelihood of losing your license increases with each subsequent DUI.
+In Texas, it is possible to lose your license after your first DWI conviction, but that is not always the case.
+However, the likelihood of losing your license increases with each subsequent DWI.
 In addition, the suspension periods are generally longer with second or later convictions.
 Refusing to take a breath or blood test or having a high BAC can also lead to loss of driving privileges or extended suspensions.

-In Texas, DUI convictions remain on your criminal record permanently.
-However, if you only have a first-time misdemeanor DUI offense, you may be eligible to petition the court for an Order of Nondisclosure, which can seal the record from most public view, including background checks that employers and landlords may run.
+In Texas, DWI convictions remain on your criminal record permanently.
+However, if you only have a first-time misdemeanor DWI offense, you may be eligible to petition the court for an Order of Nondisclosure, which can seal the record from most public view, including background checks that employers and landlords may run.
 It is recommended that you discuss your situation with a lawyer who may help you understand the likely outcome of your case.

-Multiple DUI charges in College Station require an aggressive, individualized defense.
+Multiple DWI charges in College Station require an aggressive, individualized defense.
 The Law Office of Joseph Ruiz, PLLC, recognizes that every case has unique facts.
 Our team can offer the professional resources and criminal defense you need, so contact our firm today for a free consultation.

 To get your free consultation started, please call